PKU-YuanGroup/UniSandBox/README.md

 The script will:

-- Apply the strict **person / flower / fruit** captioning and evaluation prompts (see Table 11 in the paper PDF: [`Does Understanding Inform Generation in Unified Multimodal Models?`](file:///Users/purshow/Downloads/UniSandBox/202511_CVPR2026_Arxiv_unisandbox_%E5%89%AF%E6%9C%AC.pdf)).
+- Apply the strict **person / flower / fruit** captioning and evaluation prompts.
 - Produce `evaluation_results.csv` and `evaluation_results.log` in `image-dir`.

 For additional usage details (e.g., JSONL format, multi-threading), please refer to the docstring and comments at the top of `eval/eval_knowledge.py`.